-Over the years, Maine has seen an increased awareness of non-point source pollution such as nutrients and sediments.
-It became essential to develop a statewide Nutrient Management Program to target agriculture, a significant nutrient contributor to the waters of Maine.
-One fundamental goal of the Program is to implement education opportunities and best management practices to reduce nutrient loads into our waterbodies.
+Over the years, Maine citizens experienced an increased awareness of point and non-point source pollution from nutrients and sediments.
+Subsequently, it became clear that it was essential to develop a statewide Nutrient Management Program focusing on agriculture, a recognized nutrient contributor to the waters of Maine.
+It was determined that a fundamental goal of the program should be to implement education opportunities and agricultural best management practices to reduce nutrient loads into our water bodies.

 About the Nutrient Management Law

 The Law has several components around which various initiatives of the Law are focused.
 A key element of the Nutrient Management Program is the Nutrient Management Plan, of which over 750 have been developed since the inception of the program.
 Farm operations that meet certain conditions are required to develop a Plan, specifically if:

 - The farm confines and feeds 50 or more animal units at any one time (one animal unit = 1000 pounds of live animal weight);